gato333/viralart/README.md

 	node data/init.js
 	```
 	to spin up local postgres database and tables for this app
-6. Next we need to compile the ES7 code, run in the terminal:
+6. Next we need to compile the ES7 code, copy the public folder into the build folder and run the compiled server.
+All these commandas can be executed with, in the terminal:
 	```
-	npm run webpack
+	npm run start
 	```
-	for debugging purposes use command ``` npm run webpack-watch ```
+	for debugging purposes run the command ``` npm run watch ```
-	which will recompile on detection of any file change.
+	in another terminal window, this will recompile on detection of any file change.
-7. Once that successfully compiles the files into something the browser can understand, in the terminal we run: ``` npm run start ```

 8. go to url `localhost:6660` in a web browers you'll see a home page explainging the api calls on this mini backend server